pierrediedhiou/cybersecurity-journey/glossary.md

   subjects should not read lower integrity objects
   - Star Integrity Property (no write up) — lower integrity subjects should not write to higher integrity objects
+  - **Blue Team** — The defensive security team responsible for protecting an organization's systems, monitoring for threats and responding to incidents.
+Includes SOC analysts, security engineers and incident responders
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,